-Senator vows Kavanaugh vote won't keep him from Daughter's Montana wedding
+Senator vows Kavanaugh vote won't keep him from daughter's Montana wedding

 Schoettler declined to reveal exactly when and where the wedding is on Saturday, only calling it an “early afternoon” affair.

-An announcement on bridal site The Knot lists Annie Daines’ wedding to Brad Moss to take place Saturday at Manhattan Christian Reform Church in Manhattan, Montana, with a reception immediately to follow at Headwater Hops Ranch in nearby Three Forks.
+An announcement on bridal site The Knot lists Annie Daines’ wedding to Brad Moss to take place Saturday at a church in Manhattan, Montana, with a reception immediately to follow at a ranch in nearby Three Forks.

-Note: CORRECTION (9:35 p.m.
-ET, Oct.
-5, 2018): An earlier version of this article misstated the year of the hearings for Clarence Thomas’ Supreme Court nomination.
-They were in 1991, not 1992.